 It was a tough battle, having to dethrone Roku as the top streamer device manufacturer.
 But Amazon’s Fire TV Cube has cracked the nut and delivered.
 Installing a Fire TV is not just about TV experience, it is about an investment in your home altogether.
 It feels more like an extension to your entire entertainment center rather than just something to watch channels with.

-Upon unveiling this streamer, you’ll find the cube itself, cables, an Ethernet adapter which connects via a micro USB port and a remote.
+Upon unveiling this streamer, you’ll find the cube itself, cables, an Ethernet adapter that connects via a micro USB port and a remote.
 The design of Fire TV Cube is, simply put, excellent.
 It has a very neat glossy finish with the Amazon logo and blue light bar for Alexa at the front.
 The 8 far-field microphones are capable of picking up voice commands from a distance.
 Echo users will know this to be an incredibly helpful feature as they’re familiar with how easy it is to command Alexa like that.
 At the back, you’ll find HDMI, Micro USB and a port for IR extender.

 Fire TV supports 4K, 60FPS, HDR and HDR-10 video formats, making it top of the line right out the bat.
 Like most devices, it has Dolby Atmos audio support.
 It has an in-built speaker, so your TV does not have to be turned on for Alexa to acknowledge the commands.
 In terms of content, this being an Amazon product, primarily displays Amazon Prime.
 In addition to that Netflix, Hulu, HBO, PlayStation Vue and a ton of other services are available.
 There is a number of ads promoting Amazon products such as Amazon Prime which takes a lot of space on the TV and is annoying.

 The biggest selling point of Fire Cube is the flexibility it grants allowing you to have full control.
 It serves as a central hub for all your devices.
 Amazon wants you to control all of this with voice, which is why you’ll find the remote to have only a few buttons.
-In the past, Fire TV products were restricted to only Amazon affiliated content however, with the Fire Cube that is not the case.
+In the past, Fire TV products were restricted to only Amazon-affiliated content however, with the Fire Cube that is not the case.
 Their interface is easy, fast and allows a lot of options too.
 With Alexa, you’re not just bound to Fire Cube alone.
 With just one command you can seamlessly switch between other devices as well such as PlayStation or Xbox.
 Not only that, you can even order food with this box while watching TV or playing a game.

 The Fire TV Cube is an extremely great addition by Amazon.
 It does a tonne of other things along with being the best streaming device in the market right now.
 You can also install a browser and surf the web, making your TV really be alive.
 It is a great product and Amazon has done phenomenal work with the Fire Cube TV, making it the obvious first choice for anyone who is looking to buy a new streaming device.